aseverns/hass-miner-heat/README.md

 ## Temperature curtail automation

-After installing the integration, a built-in automation monitors the `sensor.econet_hpwh_ambient_temperature` entity every five minutes.
-If the temperature drops below **65°F**, mining resumes using the `curtail_wakeup` service.
-When the temperature rises above **75°F**, the `curtail_sleep` service stops mining.
-This automation is disabled on weekdays between **2 PM**

-and **9 PM** Eastern Time.
-During those hours the integration checks if your miner is active and will issue the `curtail_sleep` command to ensure it remains stopped.
+After installing the integration, a built-in automation monitors the `sensor.living_room_temperature_2` entity every five minutes.
+If the temperature falls below the "Miner Heat SetPoint" number entity (defaults to **68°F**), mining resumes using the `curtail_wakeup` service and the Google Nest Thermostat (`climate.living_room`) is placed into fan-on mode to help push the heat.
+Once the room temperature meets or exceeds the set point, the miner is stopped via `curtail_sleep` and the thermostat fan mode is returned to `auto`.
+This automation is disabled on weekdays between **2 PM** and **9 PM** Eastern Time.
+During those hours the integration checks if your miner is active, switches the thermostat fan back to `auto`, and issues the `curtail_sleep` command to ensure it remains stopped.

 No additional configuration is required.
-Simply ensure the temperature sensor exists in Home Assistant with the entity ID listed above.
+Simply ensure the temperature sensor and thermostat entities exist in Home Assistant with the entity IDs listed above.

 ## Installation